blazium-engine/blazium-docs/tutorials/platform/web/javascript_bridge.rst

     }
     </script>

-We can then access both the library and the function from Godot, like we did in previous examples:
+We can then access both the library and the function from Blazium, like we did in previous examples:

 .. code-block:: gdscript